p-hlp/CTAGDRC/README.md

 This is true when the rise time of the step response is considered to go from 0% to 63% or 1 - 1/e of the final value.
 Meaning, tauAttack starts at 0 and goes to 1.
 Therefore attack time is the time it takes for the level to reach 0.63.
 TauRelease starts at 1 and goes to 0.
-The release time is the time it takes for the evel to reach 1-0.63 = 0.37.
+The release time is the time it takes for the level to reach 1-0.63 = 0.37.
 [[2]]

 Someone else might consider the rise time of the step response to go from 10% to 90% of the final value or define it as time to change level by so many dBs.